lukejamestodd1/fruit_salad/fruit_salad.md

 3. ICEBERG LETTUCE

-Push DELICIOUS SUMMER SALAD to the remote
+Push THIS DELICIOUS SUMMER SALAD to the remote

 Go back to master.
 The last task is to make sure master has all the fruits listed above, and ~~no~~ YES vegetables!